 On his final mission, on March 5th, 1942, to discover the location of the Tirpitz and bring back the photographic intelligence ‘Sandy’ Gunn’s Mk1 Spitfire was intercepted by two Messerschmitt Bf 109s.
 Lieutenants Heinz Knoke and Dieter Gerhard shot down his aircraft, Gunn baled out, was captured and made a prisoner of war.

-He was questioned for three weeks, the Nazis suspecting he had flown from a secret RAF base in Northern Norway, and then sent on to Stalag Luft III where he became an enthusiastic member of the tunnelling gang.
-The tunnel builders at the camp were immortalised in the book by Paul Brickhill, ‘The Great Escape’, a non-fiction memoir and first-hand account of the attempt.
+He was questioned for three weeks after it was suspected he had flown from a secret RAF base in Northern Norway, and then sent on to Stalag Luft III where he became an enthusiastic member of the tunneling gang.
+The tunnel builders at the camp were immortalized in the book by Paul Brickhill, ‘The Great Escape’, a non-fiction memoir and first-hand account of the attempt.

 The story was given the Hollywood treatment and released as an epic tale in 1963.
 What the film omits is the fact that the British and Commonwealth detainees were frequently helped in their attempts to escape by the Germans who were supposed to be guarding them.

-Sadly, Gunn was among the group of fifty men who were executed by the Gestapo on the direct orders of the Fuhrer Adolf Hitler, making a mockery of the Geneva Convention and leading to the prosecution and execution of Nazi officers after WWII for murder.
+Sadly, Gunn was among the group of fifty men who were executed by the Gestapo on the direct orders of the Fuhrer, making a mockery of the Geneva Convention and leading to the prosecution and execution of German soldiers after WWII for murder.

 Gunn’s Spitfire was marked down as lost, probably destroyed, until parts of the plane’s wreckage were discovered inside the Arctic Circle and sent back to Britain in August 2018.
 The rest of the aircraft was later discovered atop a remote mountain.